SystemsApproach/aether-onramp/README.md

 > duplication that can be eliminated, and end-to-end tests should be
 > possible.

-## Stage N: Other Upgrades
+## Stage N: Other Features

 > Note: We should identify and prioritize other potential upgrades,
-> for example, going from 1 to 2 (or more) base stations; adding a
-> second slice, and so on.
-Depending on interest, some of these may
+> and depending on interest, prioritize these and the above list.
-> happen before others listed above.

-> Note: The order of the above set should be revisited once we have a
-> better sense of interests and priorities.